 Backyard Landscaping Ideas: 6 Ways to Update Your Backyard

-Here are six backyard landscaping ideas that you can complete that will drastically improve the look and feel of your backyard.
+Here are six backyard landscaping ideas that you can complete that will drastically improve the look and feel of your home.
 During the past two years homeowners across the country have had to re-connect with their backyard in a major way.
 When the COVID crisis hit families needed areas where they could relax and where their children could play.
 We have had to utilize the space in new and different ways.
-ProGreen wants to share some amazing backyard landscaping ideas that can help you view your yard in a whole new way.
+ProGreen wants to share some amazing suggestions that can help you view your yard in a whole new way.

-We realize that budget can be a major factor when upgrading your home and some of the backyard landscaping ideas we have might be out of your price range.
+We realize that budget can be a major factor when upgrading your home and some of the ideas we have might be out of your price range.
 However, fear not!
-We are also going to share some budget “friendly” backyard upgrade ideas with you too!
+We are also going to share some budget “friendly” upgrades with you too!

 1) Simple Install of a Fire Pit